7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 ### Auto-Traits

 distage can instantiate traits and structural types.
-All unimplemented fields in a trait or a refinement are filled in from the object graph.
+All unimplemented fields in a trait, or a refinement are filled in from the object graph.

 Trait implementations are derived at compile-time by @scaladoc[TraitConstructor](izumi.distage.constructors.TraitConstructor) macro and can be summoned at need.